bxparks/clocks/OneZoneClock/README.md

 # OneZoneClock

 This is spartan digital clock that supports multiple time zones using the AceTime library.
-It is intentinoally kept basic so that it can be used for testing purposes.
+It is intentionally kept basic so that it can be used for testing purposes.
 I use it to test both software (e.g. AceTime, AceButton libraries), and hardware configurations (Pro Micro, D1 Mini, etc).